Jubilant FoodWorks: Sri Lanka

 Jubilant FoodWorks Lanka Pvt.
 Limited, a wholly owned subsidiary of Jubilant FoodWorks, operates Domino's Pizza outlets in Sri Lanka.
 The first Domino's outlet opened in Colombo in February 2011.
 There were 23 Domino's Pizza outlets in Sri Lanka as of December 2017.

 Dunkin' Donuts

 On 24 February 2011, Jubilant FoodWorks signed a master franchise agreement with American coffeehouse chain Dunkin' Donuts to operate the brand in India.
 Jubilant FoodWorks opened India's first Dunkin' Donuts outlet in Connaught Place, New Delhi in April 2012.
 Apart from donuts, Munchkins, and coffee, the chain also serves vegetarian and non-vegetarian hot and cold food.
 Jubilant FoodWorks operates 21 Dunkin' Donuts outlets across 6 Indian cities as of 30 June 2023.

 Popeyes

-On 24 March 2021, Jubilant FoodWorks announced that it had entered into a master franchise and development agreement with Restaurant Brands International to operate Popeyes restaurants in India, Bangladesh, Nepal and Bhutan.
+On 24 March 2021, Jubilant FoodWorks entered into a master franchise and development agreement with Restaurant Brands International to operate Popeyes restaurants in India, Bangladesh, Nepal and Bhutan.
 The company opened India's first Popeyes outlet at Koramangala, Bangalore on 20 January 2022.